bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/cashu-and-fedimint:-ecash-bitcoin's-layer-3-and-scalability.md

 Rijndael: 01:51:01

 All right.
 Now that Matt's gone, let's get into the real talk about privacy.
 I'm just kidding.

 NVK: 01:51:06

 Well, you have nothing to hide, so.

-## Scriptable ecash01:59:36 Nostr + ecash
+## Scriptable ecash

 Rijndael: 01:51:08